andrewt0301/hse-acos-course/docs/software/ubuntu_install.md

 1. Select "English (US)" for the keyboard layout and click "Continue".

 1. Select "Minimal installation" and click "Continue".
 We do not need a full installation.
    Many tools are useless for us.
-Later we can install tools that we need.
+Later we will install tools that we need.

    ![VirtualBox Install Minimal](images/virtualbox_ubuntu_08.png)